coshMain/coshMain.github.io/scripts/main.coffee.md

         throw SignatureError "too many args" if arguments.length > 1
         throw TypeError "arg must be a key string or chit" if not target

-        if target.isString?() then item = get target else if target.coshKey then item = get target.coshKey
+        if isFileChit target then item = target else if target.isString?()

+            item = get target
+            throw TypeError "target must be a file chit" unless isFileChit item

         else throw TypeError "arg must be a key string or chit"

-        throw TypeError "target must be a file chit" unless item.coshKey

         editor.currentFile = item
         $nameDiv.text editor.currentFile.coshKey